TEST 2: Verifying The MAP Sensor Is Getting Power And Ground

 Let's take a look at what your test results mean:

-CASE 1: Multimeter confirms that the MAP sensor has power and ground.
+CASE 1: The multimeter confirms that the MAP sensor has power and Ground.
 This is the correct and expected test result.

 You can conclude that the MAP sensor is bad only if all tests have confirmed that: